 Veteran's Day Tribute

-This is the tribute to Lee's first Veterans which I created last year.
-I had planned to update it this year but had to make an unexpected trip out of town and did not have accesses to the files or program I needed to make the update.
-Still it is a fairly accurate account of our Veterans.
+This is the tribute to Lee's first Veterans which I created in 2013.
+I do not have any record of any corrections needed, but still it is a fairly accurate account of our Veterans.
 I know we have added some new readers since last Veteran's Day, so if you or someone you know from the Classes of '64-'65-'66 are omitted then please send me update info and I will add to the presentation when I once again have access to the computer on which I have my data filed.

 Happy Veteran's Day to all who have served and all their family members as well.